 Herrera grew up in San Francisco, received a BA in Middle East Studies at the University of California at Berkeley, and lived for 17 years in Egypt.
 She completed a MA in Anthropology/Sociology at the American University in Cairo and a PhD from Columbia University in International and Comparative Education.
-She has worked as project coordinator and advisor to international organizations involved in the NAWA region.
-She moved to the Netherlands and taught international development studies at the International Institute of Social Studies, Erasmus University, Rotterdam and served as convenor for the Children and Youth Studies (CYS) master’s specialization .
-In 2011, she relocated to the University of Illinois at Urbana-Champaign College of Education where she teaches at the post-graduate level in on-campus and online programs and is involved with the Center for Global Studies, the European Union Center, and Center for South Asia and Middle East Studies.
+In addition to her university work, she has served as project director, consultant, and advisor to international and national organizations involved in the NAWA region.
+She moved to the Netherlands and taught international development studies at the International Institute of Social Studies, Erasmus University, Rotterdam, where she served as convenor of the Children and Youth Studies (CYS) master’s specialization .
+In 2011, she relocated to the University of Illinois at Urbana-Champaign’s College of Education.
+She teaches courses at the post-graduate level in on-campus and online programs, and is affiliated with the Center for Global Studies, the European Union Center, and Center for South Asia and Middle East Studies.

 MAIN ACADEMIC APPOINTMENTS

 University of Illinois at Urbana Champaign, Department of Education Policy, Organization & Leadership.